 We have the potential to earn sublicense revenue and a portion of milestone payments and royalty payments that Alnylam receives from licenses of our technology it grants to its partners.
-To date, we have earned a total of \$48.2 million from Alnylam resulting from licenses of our technology for the development of RNAi technology that we granted to Alnylam and Alnylam has granted to its partners, including \$7.7 million we earned in the first quarter of 2014 related to Alnylam's recently announced collaboration with Genzyme.

-During the three months ended March 31, 2014 and 2013, we earned revenue of \$7.7 million and \$250,000, respectively, from our relationship with Alnylam, which represented 27 percent and less than one percent, respectively, of our total revenue for those periods.
+Through June 2014, we have earned a total of \$48.2 million from Alnylam resulting from licenses of our technology for the development of RNAi technology that we granted to Alnylam and Alnylam has granted to its partners, including \$7.7 million we earned in the first quarter of 2014 related to Alnylam's recently announced collaboration with Genzyme.
+During the six months ended June 30, 2014 and 2013, we earned revenue of \$7.7 million and \$0.3 million, respectively, from our relationship with Alnylam.

-ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+ITEM 2 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS